heerdemoglu/DeepRHEA/README.md

 This project uses repositories of different authors.
 These repositories are listed below for further reference.

-* Alpha Zero General, Surag Nair et. al.
+## Alpha Zero General, Surag Nair et. al.

+The repository is created by Surag Nair and the repository can be reached through [this](https://github.com/suragnair/alpha-zero-general) link.

+This repository implements some games where agents inspired from AlphaGo is trained.
+This repository is used as a baseline to train AlphaGo agent; where DeepRHEA agent will be coupled with the same environment for comparison purposes.

-* ToDo: Other repositories and links.
+ToDo: Other repositories and links.
 Reference specific authors if they are known.

 # Acknowledgements:
 * I would like to thank my project supervisor, Dr. Diego Perez-Liebana for his support and guidance throughout this project.